mattamx/Projects/TripleTen Projects/Sprint 2 - Exploratory Data Analysis (EDA)/README.md

 #### Results

-Customers like to place order to start the week, peaking early during the week with some continous drop off as the week goes by.
+Customers like to place order to start the week, peaking early during the week with some continuous drop off as the week goes by.
 The same can be said about order time, we see heightened volume to start the morning into the mid-afternoon.

 With that said, the frequency of orders does not show you the story of the actual amount of items being purchased.

 Once you dive into that dataset, we see mostly smaller (<12 items) purchases making up the largest share of the volume.
 With bananas and breakfast type food leading the pack in terms of items ordered in aggregate.